STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Introduction

 \section{Introduction}

-Texture synthesis, a technique for extending textural information to images, has been applied widely in computer graphics and vision \cite{2dapp1,2dapp2}.
-Many studies focused on generating textures for two-dimensional images or three-dimensional object surfaces.
-However, in some fields, \emph{solid textures} are favored because they can convey textural information not only on the surfaces, but also throughout the entire volume, i.e., the texture extends from the surface to the inside.
+\emph{Solid texture synthesis}, a technique for mapping 2D textural information to 3D solid, has been applied widely in computer graphics and vision.
+In particular, the synthesis process relies only on a few 2D exemplars, generally one 2D exemplar.

-In its generating process, \emph{solid texture synthesis} attempts to learn to generate a 3D solid texture from a given 2D exemplar, and the synthesized solid texture shares similar textural properties with the exemplar (see Figure. \ref{kaitou}).
-It has gained numerous success stories in real-world applications, such as aiding scientists with 3D modeling \cite{solidapp1} or providing people with an exceptional visual experience \cite{solidappfire}.
+\emph{Solid texture synthesis}, in general, extends the visual characteristics of a 2D exemplar into an object whose voxels belong to a volumetric domain $\mathcal{D} \subset \mathbb{R}^3$, sharing a similar internal appearance with the 2D exemplar.
+During the synthesis process, the color of each voxel in the generated solids is gradually modified by matching exemplars, describing specific appearance properties.
+Eventually, the overall appearance of the synthesized solid is expected to be similar to the given 2D texture exemplar.

-Solid texture synthesis, in general, extends the visual characters of a 2D exemplar into an object whose voxels belong to a volumetric domain $\mathcal{D} \subset \mathbb{R}^3$, sharing a similar internal appearance with the exemplar.
-During the synthesization process, the color of each voxel in the generated solids is gradually modified by matching features, describing specific appearance properties.
-Eventually, the overall appearance of the solid is similar to the fundamental textural feature of a given instance.
+During the last several decades, solid texture synthesis attracted a lot of attention in 3D visualization and volume rendering \cite{Visualizationmodeling,renderapp1,renderapp2}.
+It has also received numerous successful stories in real-world applications, such as material science \cite{microsolidapp2}, medical analysis \cite{medicalapp1}, and game development \cite{gamesolidapp1}.

-\subsubsection{Motivation}
+\subsection{Motivation}

-The traditional non-neural networks STS methods, like statistical feature matching methods \cite{Heeger1995,GD95} or markov random field-based methods \cite{Wei,Kopf2007}, have a number of marvelous stories to their credit \cite{07kopfapp,solidapp3}.
-But due to the intricacy of artificial or natural textures, it is difficult to accurately map the appearance of a 2D exemplar into a 3D solid item in practice.
-Henzler et al. provided a neural networks solution to synthesize 3D textures using a point operation technique, exhibiting the potential of neural networks in the STS field \cite{henzler2020cnn}.
-Nevertheless, \emph{the widespread existence of multi-scale appearance information in textures sets up hurdles for point operation}.
-Thus, \citeauthor{20CNN} investigated a convolutional neural networks (CNN)-based model to synthesize solid textures, taking full advantage of its hierarchical expressive capability and extracting features using the VGG-19 feature maps.
-Their visual effects of synthesized volumes are at least comparable to the state-of-the-art methods \cite{20CNN}.
+Textures usually refer to the visual or tactile experience composed of repeating similar patterns, formally defined as locally stationary, ergodic, stochastic processes \cite{Wei,Texturedefine}.
+The textures in the real world typically have three characteristics: \emph{Local Markov property}, \emph{Multiscality}, and \emph{Diversity}.
+(1) \emph{Local Markov property} means the spatial coherence is highly localized in the neighbourhood.
+(2) \emph{Multiscality} suggests the spatial coherence could exist at different scales in different ways.
+(3) \emph{Diversity} means the style domain of patterns in the real world could be vast.
+Thus, an STS method needs to map the appearance of a 2D exemplar into a 3D solid texture satisfying the three characteristics simultaneously.